Zylann/Grid/README.txt

 		Note : under Code::Blocks, to run and debug the project, the default directory for loading files is the same as the *.cbp.
-		You must copy resources files at this point, or configure Code::Block's in order to set it relative to the binary executable.
+		You must copy resources files at this point, or configure Code::Blocks in order to set it relative to the binary executable.

 Project's files structure :